 For example, a SMART goal for your website would be onboard 50 leads that came from search engines to our mailing list within 1 month.

-On the web design end, that’s going to tell your web design agency that your website needs to have: a seamless mailing sign-up process, targeted landing pages, and content and structure optimized for search engines (SEO).
+On the web design end, that’s going to tell your web design agency that your website needs to have: a seamless mailing sign-up process, a targeted landing page, and content and structure optimized for search engines (SEO).

 Step 2.
 Search for Web Design Agencies

 After you’ve outlined your needs and goals, it’s time to start the search!

 Now, there are thousands of web design agencies online, from international, to national and local.